supermarsx/reader-launcher/readme.md

 (Get-Content checksums.txt) | Select-String -Pattern "reader_launcher.exe" -SimpleMatch
 ```

-If you want to double-check the file on VirusTotal you can either use the `VIRUSTOTAL_API_KEY` in your CI to obtain a full automated scan summary, or visit the VirusTotal GUI web page and paste the SHA256 value (the release workflow also adds GUI links when an API key is not present).
+If you want to double-check the file on a public scanner you can paste the SHA256 value into a scanner of your choice.

 ### Expected outcomes when running helper scripts locally